Malga-Vision/VisionTool/README.md

 ### Tests

-**VisionTool is expected to be run using the main GUI**.
+**VisionTool is expected to be run using the main GUI** (as described in section *Visiontool running*).

-However, we uploaded a set of tests for VisionTool that can be run outside of the main GUI, as single code instructions.
-The test.py file contained in test folder provide an example of analysis for a sample video included in the repository and automatically downloaded after installation.
+However, we uploaded a set of tests for VisionTool that can be run outside of the main GUI, as single code instructions.The aim of such tests is to provide an example of Visiontool's workflow on a sample video included in the repository and automatically downloaded after installation.
+The file *test.py* in test folder contains the line of codes necessary to perform the example test.
-In detail, we uploaded a set of possible annotations so that training and testing may be directly possible.
+For the analysis of the sample video, we uploaded a set of possible annotations so that training and prediction may be directly tested.
 You can run the test.py file for an example of working pipeline.
 Or you can run the single instructions within python.
 In the latter case, you first need to import the Test_lib module from VisionTool, so open python and then run: